fatih/subvim/README.md

 * romainl: we don't like your project much but we provide help anyway.
 That's the vim spirit. (#vim on freenode)
 * a friend: an awesome project, thank you!
+* addy osmani: So hot.
+If you're a hardcore Vim user that's been tempted by Sublime, Subvim gives you SublimeText-like features including shortcuts, color scheme, support for 41 languages, state, autocompletion via YMC and more, Great work +Fatih Arslan!

 ## Improvements (TODO)